hstefanov/simple-mail-scheduler/README.md

 6. When click `Send mail`, the system should write the task into `MongoDB` and push a message into the queue (`Redis`) for all subscribers to Process the message.
    ![](./docs/mongo_tasks.JPG)
 7. Any of the subscriber checks wheather the message is not already process and if not enqueue the message into MailGun API.
+8. Please check your spam if you are trying to test with your personal email :)